zokalo/tlm2wav/README.txt

 "SKB IS SKIF" (http://www.skbis.ru/).
 Data can be recorded from three angular movement transducer "LIR": two for data registering, one - reserved.

+To start application GUI you can use command:
+$ python tlm2wav.pyw
+Also you can use command-line interface:
+$ python tlm2wav_utils.py

 INSTALLATION
 ============
 On your system must be installed: